categories

 Add an Exception for the TeamViewer_Service.exe File

-It is possible that your TeamViewer is not working if it has been blocked by the system antivirus software, thereby preventing it from connecting to the Internet.
+It is possible that your TeamViewer is not working if it has been blocked by the system’s antivirus software, thereby preventing it from connecting to the Internet.
 In order to overcome this, add TeamViewer_Service.exe to your antivirus’s exceptions / exclusion list.

-1. Open your antivirus software, either from the Start menu or clicking on the icon in your taskbar (depending on your personal settings).
+1. Open your antivirus software, either from the Start menu or by clicking on the icon in your taskbar (depending on your personal settings).

 2. The exclusion / exceptions list will be located at different places depending on your specific application – here are some locations for the most common antivirus software to help you.